Galaxy Themes Studio

 Galaxy Themes Studio Approval

 After signing up for your free Samsung account, download the Themes Submission Starter Kit.
 The starter kit includes a Photoshop template containing the app icons and the six (6) required UI screens that need to be designed, and the "Themes Studio Portfolio Submission Example.pdf" for those who do not use Photoshop.
-The starter kit gives you an understanding of what is required when submitting your themes portfolio.
+The starter kit gives you an understanding of what is required for each design when submitting your themes portfolio.
+You are required to submit at least three different designs (a total of three sets of app icons and 18 UI screen designs).

-Themes portfolios can only be submitted during the two week Themes Submission Open Window that occurs every other month.
+Themes portfolios can only be submitted during the two week Themes Submission Open Window that occurs once every quarter.
 During the open window, click the “Open” button to submit your themes application and portfolio.

 After submitting your themes portfolio, the team at Samsung reviews your designs to determine if you have the talent to become a UI themes designer.
 This review may take approximately 30 days.
 After the review has been completed, you are notified whether or not you have been approved.
 If approved, you are given access to Galaxy Themes Studio to begin designing and publishing your themes.
 If rejected, you are encouraged to submit again during the next open window.